B.S., University of Massachusetts; M.A., Smith College

 Interested in environmental science, plant biology, and geospatial analysis.

-Most recently, however, I have become more involved in the Environmental Studies Program, teaching and developing labs for the Introductory Environmental Science course.
+More recently I have become involved in the Environmental Studies Program, teaching and developing labs for the Introductory Environmental Science course (ES 101: Fundamentals of Environmental Science).
 Exposing students to an interdisciplinary way of exploring their environment has been rewarding.
-Many of our students complete amazing projects that sometimes combine academic research with a bit of activism, resulting in tangible change.
-I have also co-taught the capstone course ES 300 and a lab in ES 220.
+Many of our students complete amazing projects that often combine academic research with a pinch of activism, resulting in visible change.
+Within the Environmental Studies Program I have also co-taught the capstone course ES 300: Environmental Decision Making and a lab in ES 220: Environmental Limits and Conservation.

 My interests in conservation and sustainable agriculture led me to serve on the Board for the non-profit Medway Community Farm as well as several municipal boards including Conservation Commission, Open Space Committee and the Master Plan Committee.
+I currently volunteer at MCI Framingham Women's Correctional Facility in the Horticulture Program.
 At the College, I serve on several Scholarship Committees and as a member of the Environmental Studies Advisory Committee.
-I have been on the Admission Committee and have been the Department Webmaster.
+In the past I have served on the Admission Committee and have been the Department Webmaster.

 A runner from the heart up, I continue to enjoy hiking, will always love to travel and spend time with friends and family.